DataDog/documentation/content/en/containers/kubernetes/distributions.md

 ## Azure Kubernetes Service (AKS) {#AKS}

 AKS requires a specific configuration for the `Kubelet` integration due to how AKS has setup the SSL Certificates.
-Additionally the optional [Admission Controller][3] feature requires a specific configuration to prevent an error when reconciling the webhook.
+Additionally, the optional [Admission Controller][3] feature requires a specific configuration to prevent an error when reconciling the webhook.

 {{< tabs >}}
 {{% tab "Helm" %}}